dinushkaherath/lyrics_slideshow/README.md

 4. The script will create a PowerPoint file named `lyrics_slideshow.pptx` in the current directory.

 Want to make it have different font?
-(Coming soon)
+  Answer the questions when you run it!
+  If you dont know, or want default just click enter
 ## Features

 - Automatically detects verses and chorus based on formatting